Župan: Origin of the title

-The exact origin of the title is not definitively known and there have been several hypotheses: Slavic (Franz Miklosich), Turkic-Avarian (A. Bruckner), Iranian (F. Altheim), Proto Indo-European (V. Machek), Indo-European (D. Dragojević), Illyrian-Thracian (K. Oštir), Old-Balkan (M. Budimir), among others.
-The title was preserved primarily among the Slavic peoples and their neighbours who were under their influence.
-Its presence among Pannonian Avars and Avar language is completely undetermined.
-The title origin is not necessarily related to the origin of the titleholder.
+The exact origin of the title is not definitively known and there have been several hypotheses: Slavic (Franz Miklosich), Turkic-Avarian (A. Bruckner), Iranian (F. Altheim), Proto-Indo-European (V. Machek), Indo-European (D. Dragojević), Illyrian-Thracian (K. Oštir), Old-Balkan (M. Budimir), among others.
+Francis Dvornik considered it having an Indo-European or Iranian origin.
+There is no similar Proto-Slavic word, but the title was preserved primarily among the Slavic peoples and their neighbours who were under their influence.

+The title origin is not necessarily related to the origin of the titleholder, and many scholars often considered it to be a title and institution the Slavs borrowed from the Pannonian Avars.
+This is argued in a viewpoint of an "image of an early Slavic society that initially was almost completely non-hierarchical".
+However, its presence among Pannonian Avars and in the Avar language is unconfirmed.
+Theories of an Avar connection are dismissed by some scholars due to the lack of evidence for the title's use by Avars, in addition to the term's occurrence in Slavic territories far beyond the area where the two groups co-existed.
+Toponyms which are etymologically related to the title župan include Županovo kolo in Novgorod, Russia, and Župany kolo in Ukraine.
+Following research by Ambroży Bogucki, Bohumil Vykypĕl and Georg Holzer, in 2007 Franjo Smiljanić excluded any Avar influence on the origin of the term.
+He concluded that remnants of Slavic tribal organization may have been preserved under Avar authority.
+With them agreed Andrej Pleterski in 2015.

+Historical sources

-In 2009, A. Alemany considered that the title *ču(b)-pān, often in a northeastern Iranian milleu, had an Eastern and Central Asian derivation, čupan, and a Western and European derivation, župan.
+In 2009, A. Alemany considered that the title *ču(b)-pān, often in a northeastern Iranian milieu, had an Eastern and Central Asian derivation, čupan, and a Western and European derivation, župan.
 The Eastern čupan first occurs, but allegedly as is usually connected with čupan, in a Bactrian contract dated to 588 AD, where are mentioned two "headman" (σωπανο, "sopano"); among the Western Turks (582–657), the leader of the fifth Shunishi Duolu tribe was a chuban chuo (čupan čor), while the leader of the fifth Geshu Nushibi tribe was chuban sijin (čupan irkin), with chuo and sijin being the standard title of the each tribe's leader, inferior to qayan (khagan), but superior to bäg.
-However, there is no mention of čupan in Old Turkic runic incsriptions; a Chinese document (c.
+However, there is no mention of čupan in Old Turkic runic inscriptions; a Chinese document (c.
 8th century) near Kucha mentions several persons (allegedly Tocharians) with patronymic Bai and title chuban; in the same century, in the Chinese documents of province Khotan are mentioned word chiban and alleged title of low rank chaupam; the first (Old) Turkic document recording the title čupan is a Uyghur decree from Turpan dated c.
 9th–11th century.
 According to the work Dīwānu l-Luġat al-Turk by the 11th century scholar Mahmud al-Kashgari, a čupan is an assistant to a village headman.